-If you are required to comply with FDA regulations, make sure you keep archive copies of all audit trail, trace and log files.
-These files are located in the <install\path>\AuditTrail directory.
-They are not backed up by the Backup function.
-You should use the Audit Trail Archiving function instead.
+If you are required to comply with the FDA regulations, make sure you keep archive copies of all audit trail and log files.
+Do not delete them from the ../ AuditTrail directory without making an archive copy, which should be kept as a permanent record.